Tokyo is a city that needs little to no introduction. The vibrant city and nightlife attract an international crowd.

 Student Exchange Programs

-Thinking of doing a year or less abroad in Tokyo for the experience?
-University-wide Student Exchange Program (USTEP) is a great way to experience life in Japan.
+Are you thinking of spending a year or less studying abroad in Tokyo?
+The University-wide Student Exchange Programme (USTEP) is a great way to experience life in Japan.

 The University of Tokyo accepts exchange students from partner universities.
-Depending on the partnership agreement set up by your home university, an exchange program may be established in your faculty in order for you to enjoy studying in Tokyo whilst still being able to transfer credits to complete your degree.
+Depending on the partnership agreement with your home university, an exchange programme may be set up in your faculty so that you can enjoy studying in Tokyo and transfer credits to complete your degree.

-For more information, please refer here to look up if your home university is on the list: http://dir.u-tokyo.ac.jp/SysKyotei/01/
+For more information, check below to see if your home university is on the list.

 Undergraduate programs in English

-Admissions for PEAK start from late November to late December.
-The first screening of submitted documents (eg., transcripts, official examination, etc) will take place in January.
-In February to early March, 2nd screening will be interviews take place.
-Admission decisions are in April with admissions starting in September.
+The PEAK admissions process begins in late November or late December.
+The first screening of submitted documents (e.g. transcripts, official examination, etc.) takes place in January.
+The second screening takes place in February or early March.
+Admission decisions are made in April, with admissions starting in September.

-Applications start in January to March.
-Similar to PEAK’s process, first screening and second screenings take place respectively with admission decisions in May.
-Admissions start in October.
+Applications are accepted from January to March.
+Similar to the PEAK process, there is a first screening and a second screening, with admission decisions made in May.
+Admissions begin in October.

 Non-English Undergraduate Courses

-Each graduate faculty has its own independent admission exam that usually takes place from June to December, depending on the faculty.
+Each postgraduate school has its own independent entrance exam, which is usually held between June and December, depending on the school.

 Student Exchange Programs